GCTC-NTGC/gc-digital-talent/frontend/cypress/README.md

     - using `cy.request()` instead of `cy.visit()`
     - set `chromeWebSecurity:false` in `cypress.json` (still has caveats, and
       mitigation only works for Chrome browser)
-    - if disabled, our Laravel API app will now be suspicious of Cypress, and its default security policies cause other issues with session cookies.
-(See [`frontend/.apache_env`][] for two envvars that must be adjusted)
+      - with the above change, our Laravel API app will unfortunately become suspicious of Cypress, and its default security policies cause other issues with session cookies.
+To resolve, you'll want to set these envvars in `frontend/.apache_env`:
+        - `SESSION_SAME_SITE_COOKIE=none`
+        - `SESSION_SECURE_COOKIE=false`
 - mitigations of this issue in our setup
   - we'll keep `chromeWebSecurity:true` for our CI runs
   - when a test needs security disabled to work, we'll use `it.skip('does